eficode-academy/rf-katas/exercises/07-test_template.md

 ## Exercise

-- Rename the first test case to `Template Error Page Is Visible When Using Incorrect Credentials` and move it from the `Test Cases` table under the `Keywords` table.
+- Rename the first test case to `Error Page Is Visible When Using Incorrect Credentials` and move it from the `Test Cases` table under the `Keywords` table.

-The `Template Error Page Is Visible When Using Incorrect Credentials` keyword starts with a `Open Browser to Login Page`-keyword.
+The `Error Page Is Visible When Using Incorrect Credentials` keyword starts with a `Open Browser to Login Page`-keyword.
 This repeats in every test while it's not really part of the testing.
 We can get rid of the repetitive keyword by adding it as `Test Setup` into our `Settings` table.
 Test setup in the settings table acts in the same way as the `[Setup]` defined to our valid login test case.
 However, when